 Key takeaways:

-• A home equity loan can be a second mortgage if you get it while you're still making payments on your first mortgage.
+• A home equity loan is a second mortgage if you get it while you're still making payments on your first mortgage.

-• You could get a home equity loan whether you still have a first mortgage or not.
+• You could get a home equity loan without a first mortgage.
 If you own your home free and clear, your home equity loan would be the only mortgage loan.

-One advantage to homeownership is that it gives you more options when you need to cover a major expense.
-For example, if your home is worth more than you owe, you could borrow against your home's extra value with a second mortgage.
+One of the advantages of homeownership is that it may give you more borrowing options when you need to cover a major expense.
+If your home is worth more than you owe on it, you could borrow against that extra value with a second mortgage.

-A second mortgage is any loan taken out on a home that already has a primary mortgage.
-A home equity loan is a common type of second mortgage that provides a lump sum loan with fixed monthly payments.
+A second mortgage is any new home loan taken out on a property that already has a mortgage.
+A home equity loan is a common type of second mortgage that gives you a lump sum of money and fixed monthly payments.

-While the two terms are often used interchangeably, they're not quite the same.
-Understanding the differences could help you decide if a home equity loan is the right move.
+The two terms are often used interchangeably, but they are not quite the same thing.
+Understanding the differences could help you decide if a home equity loan is the right move for your situation.

 What is a second mortgage?

-A second mortgage is a category encompassing several types of loans.
-Generally, second mortgages are home loans that you get while you still have a first mortgage (typically the one that you used to buy the home).
+A second mortgage is a broad category that covers several types of loans.
+In general, second mortgages are home loans you get while you still have a first mortgage, typically the one you used to buy the home.
+The key feature of any mortgage is that it’s secured by the piece of real estate.
+In other words, if you don’t repay the loan, you could lose your home.

 What is a home equity loan?